Modern Portfolio Theory: Mean-Variance Optimization in Python

 Constraint 1: Expected return equals target value μp\mu_p

-Constraint 2: Sum of asset weights is 1
+Constraint 2: Sum of asset weights equals 1

 wi=1\sum w_i = 1